 Best Practices That You Should Follow According to This Update

 Google themselves guided us on how we should handle linking to avoid any traffic drop due to this latest algorithm update.
 They are mainly concerned with three major issues – Affiliate links, Sponsored links, and Guest posts.
 Here are the best practices that Google suggested we should follow.

 Sites are required to add links when there is communication between two domains.
 After this new update, it has become compulsory to qualify links appropriately when linking to other sites.

-Google requests and fully support the idea of joining in affiliate programs to qualify links with rel= “sponsored.”
+Google requests and fully supports the idea of joining affiliate programs to qualify links with rel= “sponsored.”
 So, you have no problem to join affiliate programs and promote affiliate links.
 But make sure you mark your link as rel=”sponsored”.